 Google Cloud technology is ever-evolving.
 We require recertification to ensure that you're maintaining your skills on the updated technology and platforms.
-Unless explicitly stated in the detailed exam descriptions, all Google cloud certifications are valid for two years from the date certified.
+All Associate and Professional Google cloud certifications are valid for two years from the date certified.
+The Cloud Digital Leader certification is valid for three years from the date certified.
 You must recertify in order to maintain your certification status and certificate number.
 As one of the benefits of being Google Cloud certified, you will receive a 50% discount code applicable toward your recertification.

 For more information, review the FAQs below: